Overview of Off-Track and Backcountry Cross-Country Ski Gear

 There are countless off-track and backcountry cross-country ski boots from which to choose.
 Some are more stiff than others, providing better control for downhill turning but make diagonal striding less efficient (than a softer boot).
 Some backcountry boots come with upper cuffs and a thick gaiter.
 Others don’t feature any upper ankle support and only have a thin gaiter attached to it to keep the snow out.

-I choose what boots in which I’ll wear based on the snow conditions or what I’m planning to do in my ski session.
+I choose which boots to wear based on the snow conditions or what I’m planning to do in my ski session.

 For example, I’ll choose a simpler, softer boot when dealing with a consolidated snowpack (i.e. I won’t be traveling through deep snow).
-On the other hand, I’ll wear a beefier set of boots with upper ankle support and robust gaiter for deep snow.
+On the other hand, I’ll wear a more robust set of boots with upper ankle support for deep snow.
 I’ll also wear a stiffer boot when I’m planning to just go and find a hill on which to practice downhill turning.

 • Alpina Alaska 75mm/3-Pin XC Ski Boots